 Help Keep Santa Monica Clean

-To keep our beachside city shining on, please be sure to clean up after yourself and throw all trash away in designated receptacles located throughout the city and on the beach.
+To keep our beachside city shining on, please be sure to clean up after yourself and throw all trash away in designated receptacles located on the beach and throughout the city.

 Support Local Businesses